| A complimentary eSeminar for God on the Net Members: | ||

 a severe case of shyness and introversion.
 As

-I stood outside the room I paced back
+I stood outside the room I paced ba When

 my name was called, I "became" an academy-winning actor who